 In line with the National Curriculum for Art and Design, at Perranporth School, our aims are to ensure that all pupils:

 The teaching and implementation of the Art and Design Curriculum at Perranporth School is based on the National Curriculum and supported by our Perranporth developed plans, ensuring a well structured and progressive approach to this creative subject.

 The children are taught Art as part of their topic learning.
 Some of the many areas covered include natural transient art inspired by the works of Andy Goldsworthy, Pop Art inspired by Warhol and Ancient Egyptian symbolism, Brazilian carnival art, futuristic art from the work of Peter Thorpe and landscapes of Cornwall inspired by Kurt Jackson.
-More detail can be found in our Art and Design Schemes of Work.
+More detail can be found in our Art and Design Scheme of Work.

 The work of famous local, national and international artists are explored to enhance the children’s learning.